ajvincent/es-membrane/projects/reference-tracking/THEORY.md

 [The ECMA TC-39 Working Group](https://tc39.es) maintains the ECMAScript standard, which defines the core of the JavaScript language.
 So everything I just described comes from the [ECMA-262 specification](https://tc39.es/ecma262/).

-### One object is "reachable" from another object if there is a chain of references from the latter object to the former.
+### One object is "reachable" from another object if there is a chain of references from the latter object to the former

 This point is worth emphasizing again, as a example of what it means to be "reachable".
 I will skip writing a formal definition.